bestwebsoft/google-plus-one-wordpress-plugin/README.md

 Features
 -----------------------------
-* Actions: Add Google +1 button easily.
+* Add Google +1 buttons easily.
-* Display: Select the button position: before the content, after, before and after or using a shortcode.
+* Select the button position: before the content, after the content or before and after.
-* Display: Use one of 4 Sizes of button.
+* Display buttons using a shortcode.
+* Configure the buttons according to your needs.
+* Select button language or use the current site language for Google +1 button (Using <a href="http://bestwebsoft.com/products/multilanguage/" target="_blank">Multilanguage by BestWebSoft</a>)

+If you have a feature, suggestion or idea you'd like to see in the plugin, we'd love to hear about it! <a href="http://support.bestwebsoft.com/hc/en-us/requests/new" target="_blank">Suggest a Feature</a>

 Translation
 -----------------------------
+* Hungarian (hu_HU) (thanks to Peter Aprily http://www.aprily.com)
 * Russian (ru_RU)
 * Ukrainian (uk)